-"Pledged State Aid Revenues" or "Pledged Revenues" means (i) with respect to the 2018C-1 Bonds issued pursuant to the 2006 Authorization, that amount of State Aid Revenues, not in excess of the amount available pursuant to the 2006 Authorization in any year, as shall provide for the payment of the Prior 2006 Authorization Bonds, the 2018C-1 Bonds and any Additional Bonds issued pursuant to the 2006 Authorization and the provision of not less than an additional .10 times debt service thereon in each such year and (ii) with respect to the 2018C-2 Bonds, that amount of State Aid Revenues, not in excess of the amount available pursuant to the 2008 Authorization in any year, as shall provide for the payment of the Prior 2008 Authorization Bonds, the 2018C-2 Bonds, and any Additional Bonds issued pursuant to the 2008 Authorization and the provision of not less than an additional .10 times debt service thereon in each such year, all as pledged, in conjunction with the lien on the Pledged State Aid Revenues imposed by and arising under the Act and under the Indenture as security for the Bonds.
+"Pledged State Aid Revenues" or "Pledged Revenues" means

+- for the Series 2018A Bonds (i) with respect to the 2018A-1 Bonds issued pursuant to the 2004 Authorization, that amount of State Aid Revenues, not in excess of the amount available pursuant to the 2004 Authorization in any year, as shall provide for the payment of the Prior 2004 Authorization Bonds, the 2018A-1 Bonds issued pursuant to the 2004 Authorization, and any Additional Bonds issued pursuant to the 2004 Authorization and the provision of not less than an additional .10 times debt service thereon in each such year; (ii) with respect to the 2018A-1 Bonds issued pursuant to the 2006 Authorization and the 2018A-2 Bonds, that amount of State Aid Revenues, not in excess of the amount available pursuant to the 2006 Authorization in any year, as shall provide for the payment of the Prior 2006 Authorization Bonds, the 2018A-1 Bonds issued pursuant to the 2006 Authorization, the 2018A-2 Bonds and any Additional Bonds issued pursuant to the 2006 Authorization and the provision of not less than an additional .10 times debt service thereon in each such year and (iii) with respect to the 2018A-3 Bonds, that amount of State Aid Revenues, not in excess of the amount available pursuant to the 2009 Authorization in any year, as shall provide for the payment of the Prior 2009 Authorization Bonds, the 2018A-3 Bonds, and any Additional Bonds issued pursuant to the 2009 Authorization and the provision of not less than an additional .10 times debt service thereon in each such year, all as pledged, in conjunction with the lien on the Pledged State Aid Revenues imposed by and arising under the Act and under the Indenture as security for the Series 2018A Bonds. - (b) with respect to the Series 2018B Bonds, that amount of State Aid Revenues, not in excess of the amount available pursuant to the 2016 Authorization in any year, as shall provide for the payment of (a) the Prior 2016 Authorization Bonds, (b) the Series 2018B Bonds, (c) any Additional Bonds issued under the 2016 Authorization and for the provision of not less than an additional 0.10 times debt service on all such bonds in each such year, and pledged, in conjunction with the lien on the Pledged Revenues imposed by and arising under the Act, under the Indenture as security for the Series 2018B Bonds.

-"Pledged Taxes" means the ad valorem taxes levied against all of the taxable property in the School District without limitation as to rate or amount and pledged under the Indenture as security for the Bonds.
+"Pledged Taxes" means the ad valorem taxes levied against all of the taxable property in the School District without limitation as to rate or amount and pledged under each Indenture as security for the applicable Series of Bonds.